-The Bank Facility Agreement restricts the payment of dividends on the Common Shares but currently permits dividends to be paid on the First Preference Shares Series A.
+The Bank Facility Agreement restricts the payment of dividends on the Common Shares but currently permits a partial retraction of, and the payment of dividends on, the First Preference Shares Series A.

 See "Risks Inherent in Magellan's Business - The Corporation's debt is significant and may need to be refinanced and such refinancing may not be available".